TinyPedal/TinyPedal/docs/customization.md

 - During pit stop, refilled energy reading may not be updated until driver finishes his pit out lap (as mentioned earlier), which means old energy reading persists during pit out lap and would result wrong estimates with interpolation.
 For this reason, interpolation is disabled during pit out lap.

 In either case, just wait another lap and energy readings will be synchronized.

+    show_vehicle_integrity
+Show opponent vehicle integrity reading.

+The integrity reading is calculated from hull damage, detachable wheels and parts, and displayed as:
+- Full integrity (no damage), as `-` (default color grey).
+- High integrity (lightly damaged hull), from `9` to `5` (default color blue).
+- Low integrity (severely damaged hull, and most likely has detached wheels or parts), from `5` to `0` (default color red).

 [**`Back to Top`**](#)